Jonathan Manns: West London Orbital

 Manns co-authored an analysis of growth options for the UK Government's All Party Parliamentary Group for London's Planning and Built Environment, in which he proposed new orbital rail links in West London, connecting existing communities and those which could accommodate additional growth.
 It encouraged West London Alliance to reconsider work it had commissioned in 2001 which flagged the scope to connect Old Oak Common and Brent Cross along the Dudding Hill line.
 This was agreed at the following meeting of the West London Economic Prosperity Board, in December 2016, and the Board voted to engage the Mayor of London around a West London Orbital in June 2017, which Sadiq Khan committed himself to delivering in March 2018.

+New Zealand

+Manns moved with his family to New Zealand in 2021 as his partner wanted to be closer to her mother.
+The family settled in Seatoun, a suburb of Wellington.
+On moving to Aotearoa he became involved with notable housing, urban policy and infrastructure initiatives.
+Within two years he had been recognised as somebody who had "genuinely moved the needle" in the country.